modelica/MA-Bylaws/MA-Bylaws.md

 member must have the possibility to inspect the submitted votes.
 A vote counter elected at the Assembly meeting summarizes the result and sends it to all members of MA.
-Election of persons is not possible by an electronic voting.
+Election of persons is not possible by an *electronic voting*.
 However, elections of persons during a meeting can be performed electronically in order that members present via teleconferencing mechanisms can vote.
 For secret ballots, an appropriate anonymous service has to be used in this case.
 The service and method to be used for the anonymous voting must be announced together with the agenda of the meeting.

 ## § 15 Accountants ##